 Illinois’ First Stop Business Information Center is a statewide resource for individuals and businesses to obtain comprehensive regulatory and permitting information.
-The center’s staff provides professional guidance to entrepreneurs by connecting them to state and local resources.
+Staff provides professional guidance to entrepreneurs by connecting them with state and local resources.

 Search for Answers on Illinois business requirements

 - Toll free helpline 800.252.2923 or Submit a Question

 - Para información en español por favor llamar al: 800.252.2923 o envíe su mensaje por medio del Correo electrónico Sonia.Gerson@illinois.gov

 If you are a small business owner concerned about regulatory proposals that might affect your business, the Regulatory Flexibility Program works with business organizations and groups to determine ways to make rules more flexible, cost effective or less restrictive.
 In some instances, small businesses may be exempted from compliance altogether.